RunalBandishti/Virtual_file_system/README.md

 Data structures used in the project -: Singly Linear Linked List.

-Run this project on terminal by using : gcc Virtual File System.c and then run the a.out file.
+Compile this project on terminal by using : gcc Virtual File System.c and then run it by using ./a.out command.